Ease a Toothache

 For severely damaged teeth, expect any of these medical treatments for your dentist.

-- 3Let go of the tooth.When the tooth is beyond repair, the last resource to get the problematic tooth extracted.
+- 3When the tooth is beyond repair, the last resource to get the problematic tooth extracted.
 This procedure is common among young kids to remove their baby/milk teeth to give way to a permanent set.
 Anesthesia is also injected during extraction especially in the case of molars.
-These teeth are generally replaced by dentures or veneers in adults for aesthetic and practical reasons.Advertisement
+These teeth are generally replaced by dentures or veneers in adults for aesthetic and practical reasons.Let go of the tooth.Advertisement